freitasgouvea/universal-token-vault/README.md

 ### Token Activation and Deactivation

-- `activateToken(...)`: Registers a token in the vault with specific parameters.
-This includes whether the token has an amount and/or ID parameter, and the function signatures for deposit and withdraw operations.
+- `activateToken(address _token, bool _hasAmount, bool _hasId, bytes4 _depositFunctionSignature, bytes4 _withdrawFunctionSignature, uint8 _amountParamIndexForDeposit, uint8 _idParamIndexForDeposit, uint8 _amountParamIndexForWithdraw, uint8 _idParamIndexForWithdraw)`: Registers a token in the vault with specific parameters.
+  - `_token`: The address of the token to be activated.
+  - `_hasAmount`: Indicates if the token has an amount parameter.
+  - `_hasId`: Indicates if the token has an ID parameter.
+  - `_depositFunctionSignature`: The function signature for deposit.
+  - `_withdrawFunctionSignature`: The function signature for withdrawal.
+  - `_amountParamIndexForDeposit`: The index of the amount parameter for deposit.
+  - `_idParamIndexForDeposit`: The index of the ID parameter for deposit.
+  - `_amountParamIndexForWithdraw`: The index of the amount parameter for withdrawal.
+  - `_idParamIndexForWithdraw`: The index of the ID parameter for withdrawal.

 - `deactivateToken(address _token)`: Deactivates a previously registered token, preventing further deposits and withdrawals.

 ### Deposit and Withdraw